mikenorthorp/ACLSimulation_CSCI4174/README.md

 README and code base best viewed on [Github](https://github.com/mikenorthorp/ACLSimulation_CSCI4174)

-This is an assignment for my Server Side Scripting class CSCI4174 Assignment 2
+This is an assignment for my Network Security class CSCI4174 Assignment 2

 It is a simulation of an Access Control List or ACL for packet filtering.
 It is just a general mockup and does not entirely match the professional specifications of an actual ACL, but made for this assignment.